lifeomic/react-vis-network/README.md

 Use `decorators` on `Node`s sparingly, if you can do it in the `component` you should.

 ### Extending, custom clusters, and custom modules

-> ⚠️ Advanced topics, here there be dragons.
+> ⚠️ Advanced topics, here be dragons.

 Want to write a custom Cluster component?
 Want to add a bit to the lifecycle of a node?